Create New Possibilities

 Teen boy taking photos for art therapy

-If “just talking about it” isn’t doing it for your kid, art therapy is hands-on, and focusing on art eases pressure from feeling “observed and judged.”
-Their input on what to make and how to create it is valued, and then they’re guided to talk about real life concerns that currently make them spiral.
+If “just talking about it” isn’t right for you, art therapy is hands-on, easing pressure to talk for the entire session.
+Together, we figure out what to make and how to create it.
+Then we share ideas about how your art reflects real life concerns that make you spiral.

 Teens